TanveerBassi/readme-generator-/GENERATED_README.md

 - [Questions](#questions)
 ## Description
-It's a test...chill
+To create a beautiful README.md dynamically
 ## Installation
 ```
-all of them they're all very important
+npm install
 ```
 ## Usage
 ```
-the one that worksa
+npm start
 ```
 ## License
 Apache 2.0
 ## Contributions
-trust the process...
+Do the above and make a merge request

 ## Questions
-Please contact me via email at syntax errors or via my GitHub repo at https://github.com/undefined
+Please contact me via email at tanveer13a551@gmail.com or via my GitHub repo at https://github.com/TanveerBassi